 Some ways to protect your Smart Contract from DoS attacks include:

 - Requiring a certain number of confirmations for transactions

 - Limiting the number of transactions that the system can process at once

 - Using an oracle to monitor the network for attacks and shut down the contract if necessary

-If you think your contract may be under attack, contact a professional auditor as soon as possible.
+Contact a professional auditor immediately if you think your contract may be under attack.
 Some popular auditors in this field are SolidProof, OpenZeppelin, and Certik.
 They can assist you in deciding if an attack is happening and what to do.